Quick highlights:

 - Stir constantly for 30 seconds

-- Watch carefully – garlic burns easily
+- Warning: Watch carefully – garlic burns easily and will taste bitter

 - Cook Ground Beef (7-8 minutes):